canmod/productModel/README.md

 The recommended way to work on this project without interacting with overleaf is to clone the _overleaf_ (not github) git repo: https://git.overleaf.com/64f0d175326cfbdad8ace76c

+## BMB 2024 Apr 14 (Sun)

-**NOTE NEW git repo hash**: now pointing to new/non-archived version
+* **NOTE NEW git repo hash**: now pointing to new/non-archived version
+* `JOMB_formatted.*` has moved to `ms_submit.*`; it turns out that BMB is not very fussy about submission format, and suggest a Springer Nature template, which is pretty much the same as what JOMB was using ...
+* I would be happy to import JD's Makefile, but in the meantime I'm just using `pdflatex --shell-escape` to build.

 ## JD 2023 Jun 09 (Fri)